UMAprotocol/UMIPs/UMIPs/YAMUSDETH Price iden umip.md

 1. **What prices should be queried for and from which markets?**

-    1. Query YAM/ETH Price from Sushiswap using 1 minute TWAP (https://sushiswap.fi/pair/0x0f82e57804d0b1f6fab2370a43dcfad3c7cb239c)
+    1. Query YAM/ETH Price from Sushiswap using 1 minute TWAP (0x0f82e57804d0b1f6fab2370a43dcfad3c7cb239c)
-    2. Query the YAM/USDT price on Gate.io
+    2. Query YAM/ETH Price from Uniswap using 1 minute TWAP (0xe2aab7232a9545f29112f9e6441661fd6eeb0a5d)
     3. Query the ETH/USD Price as per UMIP-6
-    4. Multiply the YAM/ETH prices in steps 1 and 2 by the ETH/USD price to get the YAM/USD price
+    4. Multiply the YAM/ETH prices in steps 1 and 2 by the ETH/USD price to get the respective YAM/USD prices.
     5. Query the YAM/USDT Price on Huobi
-    6. Take the median of prices acquired from steps 4-5 to get the final YAM/USD price
+    6. Take the median of prices acquired from steps 4 & 5 to get the final YAM/USD price
     7. Round to 6 Decimals
-    8. (for USD/YAM) Take the Inverse of the result of step 6 (1/ YAM/USD) to get the USD/YAM price.
+    8. (for USD/YAM) Take the Inverse of the result of step 7 (1/ YAM/USD) to get the USD/YAM price.

 2. **Pricing interval**